jeffrade/apache-kafka-setup/README.md

 >This is a test message
 ```

-You'll see the message in your consumer terminal.
+You'll see the same message in the first terminal where the consumer is running.